 One of the ways in which the Office of the University Registrar facilitates student academic success is by providing information on the range of academic, enrichment, and support services available at the university.
-We encourage our students to take some time to familiarize themselves with the information contained in this guide so that they might be able to take full advantage of the opportunities and services at the university.
+We encourage our students to take some time to familiarize themselves with the information contained in this guide to take full advantage of the opportunities and services at the university.
+Revisions to the Registration Guide will be posted on the web at registrar.umd.edu/registration-guide as they occur.